 Sohanraj Devichand Mehta began his venture with the manufacturing of gold jewellery alone, which was later carried forward to by his son Sandeep Mehta and his great team who have expanded their business to a stunning five floor empire which have been divided as per the different manufacturing processes such as:

 - Jewellery Designing : Conversion Of Hand Sketches Into 3d With The Use Of Softwares Like Rhinoceros 5, Matrix , ZBrush, Etc.

 - Gold Metal Work

 - Plain Gold Jewellery

 - Different Types Of Metalsmithing – Melting The Metal, Showing Malleability And Ductility Of The Metal By Annealing Technique

 - Drawing Into Wires And Metal Pieces, Cutting, Filing, Buffering, Soldering, Polishing Jewellery

 Apart from the hand crafting manual technique also hold a Jewellery casting unit, Quality check unit and have a licence of giving BIS Hallmarking which help with identifying the different purity of metal with a proof mark sealed on it.

 Jewellery manufacturing is an incritate possess that cannot be learnt theoretically alone.
 Thus, this visit to Mehta Gold Jewellers helped students understand the working process of every department in detail.
-This also provided an opportunity for the students to interact with the director, Mr. Sohanraj Devichand, who fortunately was available at the premises during the student visit.
+(Felbatol) This also provided an opportunity for the students to interact with the director, Mr. Sohanraj Devichand, who fortunately was available at the premises during the student visit.
 They have also recognised JD’s jewellery department and are in good communication and have had a chance to interact with the aspiring designers with regards to their creativity and innovative ideas.